seifallahhomrani1/seifallahhomrani1.github.io/_posts/Articles/2020-04-26-Github Education Pack.md

 ### Why ?
 Well, It depends, let me tell you how I used the GitHub Student Developer Pack :
 - I host this website using Github Pages in a Private Repository with enforced HTTPS (Available only in the PRO Vers.) and I got the domain name [seifallahhomrani1.social](https://seifallahhomrani1.social) FREELY !
 Cool hein ?
-- [Canva](https://Canva.com)With Canva, anyone can create professional looking graphics and designs.
+- [Canva](https://Canva.com), With Canva, anyone can create professional looking graphics and designs.
 Featuring thousands of templates and an easy to use editor.
 Using the pro plan which actually costs 119$ per year, you can create stunning stuff !

 - [JETBRAINS](https://jetbrains.com), which offers Professional desktop IDEs: IntelliJ IDEA, PyCharm, and more, you can use these IDEs for you programming projects, they're so fancy!
 - [Unity](https://unity.com), The king of gaming delevopment plus Student Plan which offers alot of cool stuff.
 That would be great!